StrongBox Wealth LLC Reduces Position in JPMorgan Chase & Co. (NYSE:JPM)

-StrongBox Wealth LLC decreased its position in JPMorgan Chase & Co.
-(NYSE:JPM) by 3.2% in the third quarter, according to its most recent Form 13F filing with the SEC.
+StrongBox Wealth LLC lessened its holdings in shares of JPMorgan Chase & Co.
+(NYSE:JPM) by 3.2% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 20,988 shares of the financial services provider’s stock after selling 695 shares during the period.
-JPMorgan Chase & Co. accounts for about 1.9% of StrongBox Wealth LLC’s investment portfolio, making the stock its 18th biggest position.
-StrongBox Wealth LLC’s holdings in JPMorgan Chase & Co. were worth $3,044,000 at the end of the most recent reporting period.
+JPMorgan Chase & Co. comprises approximately 1.9% of StrongBox Wealth LLC’s investment portfolio, making the stock its 18th biggest position.
+StrongBox Wealth LLC’s holdings in JPMorgan Chase & Co. were worth $3,044,000 at the end of the most recent quarter.

 Analyst Upgrades and Downgrades